2016 Coca-Cola 600

 The 2016 Coca-Cola 600, the 57th running of the event, was a NASCAR Sprint Cup Series race held on May 29, 2016, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 400 laps on the 1.5 mile (2.42 km) asphalt speedway, it was the thirteenth race of the 2016 NASCAR Sprint Cup season.
 The race had nine lead changes among four different drivers and four cautions for 19 laps.

 Report

 Background

 Charlotte Motor Speedway, the track where the race was held.

 The race was held at Charlotte Motor Speedway, which is located in Concord, North Carolina.
-The speedway complex includes a 1.5 mi quad-oval track that will be utilized for the race, as well as a dragstrip and a dirt track.
-The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams based in the Charlotte metropolitan area.
-The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith serving as track president.
+The speedway complex includes a 1.5 mi quad-oval track.

 Entry list

 The initial entry list for the race was released on May 23, 2016, at 8:54 am ET with forty cars.